Mental-NV/BookPoint/DEVELOPMENT.md

 sqlcmd -S 127.0.0.1,1433 -U sa -P Your_strong_password123 -d master -i DB_SCHEMA.sql
 ```

+> Note: `DB_SCHEMA.sql` is a template for design-time reference only and may be incomplete.
+Once the backend exists, the authoritative schema will be provided via EF Core migrations.
+Prefer running migrations over applying this template directly.

 ## Projects
 - `src/Api` — ASP.NET Core API
 - `src/WebPublic` — React SPA (public booking)